 - Youtube: It is free if you can spend almost 25% of your time viewing ads, or you can go premium.
 It does not have curated content like Netflix, but you still consume a lot of what is in there.

-Optimization when you have access to user data
+Optimization with access to user personal data

 You are now visiting this website.
 Imagine I had something for sale, such as a book.
 I could wonder what can I do to increase sales.
 The amount of money I make for each visitor to my website is the parameter to optimize.
 I try to add a banner on the right column with some flashy colors, and another one on the top, that blends better with the website.
 And I notice that people buy more often after clicking on the one with the flashy colors.